thesamnicholls/samgram/README.md

 - [ ] Users can filter posts by date posted
 - [ ] Users can upload more than one image and if so this turns into a slider
 - [ ] Users can add a comment to another users posts
+- [ ] Users can view other users profiles